18F/api-standards/README.md

 ## Other Considerations

-### Follow the GSA API Security Guide
+### API Security
-Security is critical to APIs.
-Review the GSA API Security Guide and implement the practices there.
+API Security is governed by the GSA IT Security Procedural Guide: API Security CIO-IT Security-19-93.

 ### Design for common use cases